JiawenChenn/St-review/README.md

 # St-review
-This repo includes the code and processed data used to reproduce results in
+This repo includes codes and processed data used to produce results in

 * [A comprehensive comparison on cell type composition inference for spatial transcriptomics data](https://www.biorxiv.org/content/10.1101/2022.02.20.481171v1)

 ## Repository structure
-* ``processed_data``: the processed data (mouse olfactory bulb (MOB), heart, mouse cortex) used in the analysis.
-The detailed reference about the data employed is in Table 2 of the [review paper](https://www.biorxiv.org/content/10.1101/2022.02.20.481171v1).
+* ``processed_data``: This folder contains processed data for the three datasets we used in our analysis: mouse olfactory bulb (MOB), human developing heart, and mouse cortex.
+Both spatial transcriptomics data that are subject to cell type deconvolution inference and reference single cell RNA-seq data are released.
+Details are described in Table 2 of our [review paper](https://www.biorxiv.org/content/10.1101/2022.02.20.481171v1).
 * ``scripts``:
-  * ``evaluation_metric.R``: the code used to caluclate RMSE, distance correlation and difference.
+  * ``evaluation_metric.R``: codes used to calculate evaluation metrics between inferred and true cell type proportions.
+We used the following three metrics: RMSE, distance correlation, and difference.
-  * other folders named after the name of each method include the code used to perform MOB internal-referencing inference.
-Please refer to the following github/website of each methods for the up-to-date pipeline.
+  * other folders named after the name of each method include the code used to perform inference in the MOB data using the internal reference.
+Please refer to the following github/websites of each method for the most up-to-date pipeline.

 ### Related link
 * Adroit https://github.com/TaoYang-dev/AdRoit